muesli4/table-layout/README.md

 # table-layout

-This package can be used to render character-based table layouts, which should be displayed with monospace fonts.
+This package can be used to render character-based table layouts which should be displayed with monospace fonts.

 ## Purpose